A topic from the subject of Physical Chemistry in Chemistry.

 Key Concepts

-• Acids and bases are defined by their ability to donate or accept protons.
+• Acids and bases are defined by their ability to donate or accept protons (Brønsted-Lowry) or electron pairs (Lewis).

-• The strength of an acid or base is determined by its ability to ionize in solution.
+• The strength of an acid or base is determined by its degree of ionization or dissociation in solution.
+Strong acids and bases completely ionize, while weak ones only partially ionize.

-• Acids and bases react with each other to form salts and water.
+• Acids and bases react with each other in a process called neutralization, forming salts and water (in the case of Arrhenius and Brønsted-Lowry acids and bases).

 Experiment: Acid-Base Titration